mengiefen/TrustMe-Settlements/README.md

 ## How to use TrustMe

 > The first step is to use the TrustMe Services is to connect with your wallet.
-You need to have an Ethereum web3 browser extension wallet services.
+You need to have an Ethereum web3 browser wallet services extension.
-> The next step to use the TrustMe Services to settle your trade transactions.
-It is Simple.
-Safe & Reliable.
+> The next step using the TrustMe Services to settle your trade transactions.
+It is Simple, Safe & Efficient.

 **Deployment on Vercel**